 So What Exactly Is A Bug Out Bag?

-A Bug-Out Bag (abbreviated BOB) is a backpack (or some other kind of bag) that is kept loaded with supplies and equipment for the express purpose of life support if one ever needs to evacuate from their home or shelter to escape imminent danger.
+A bug-out bag is a portable kit consisting of a backpack loaded with supplies and equipment for the express purpose of life support if one ever needs to evacuate from their home or shelter to escape imminent danger.

-The final determination of what is or is not a BOB remains that is kept packed and on standby in the case of a Shit-Hit-The-Fan emergency.
+The final determination of what is or is not a bug out bag remains that is kept packed and on standby in the case of a Shit-Hit-The-Fan emergency.